neurostuff/compose-docs/docs/tutorial/automated.md

 The goal of this phase is to add or correct imaging data (e.g. Coordinates) in imported studies, and create Annotations to determine which Analyses (e.g. Contrasts), should be included in your meta-analysis.

-Since we are perfomring a manual meta-analysis, we're going to skip these steps!
+Since we are performing a manual meta-analysis, we're going to skip these steps!

 From the main *Project* page, we can click "Mark All as Complete".

 ![Skip Extraction](/tutorial/automated_skip_extraction.png).

 :::tip
 It's up to you if you want to skip this step.
-The validity of your meta-analysis is highly dependant on input data, so we only reccomend skipping all curation for exploratory analyses.
+The validity of your meta-analysis is highly dependant on input data, so we only recommend skipping all curation for exploratory analyses.
 :::

 ### Specify Meta-Analyses